aio-libs/aiozmq/docs/index.rst

 Authors and License
 -------------------

-The ``aiozmq`` package is initially written by Nikolay Kim, now maintained by Andrew Svetlov.
+The ``aiozmq`` package is initially written by Nikolay Kim, later maintained by Andrew Svetlov, and now by Jelle Zijlstra.
 It's BSD licensed and freely available.
 Feel free to improve this package and send a pull request to GitHub_.

 Getting Started